strets123/frictionless-pres/PITCHME.md

 * This time we need to edit the data and add an image field
 +++?code=smdataproject/download_images.py&lang=python
 @[11-20](Initially we update the datapackage to include a local field name)
 ---
+# OK so let's run our first pipeline

+We install the dependencies like this:

+---
 # Now for the deep learning step using pandas, tensorflow and keras